Alan Purisima: Mamasapano negligence

-Even he was suspended in 2014, according to President Noynoy Aquino's admission, he knew personally the whole operations of killing Zulkifli Abdhir aka Marwan, and both DILG Secretary Mar Roxas, and Deputy Chief Leonardo Espina were not notified of it.
+Even he was suspended in 2014, according to President Benigno Aquino III's admission, he knew personally the whole operations of killing Zulkifli Abdhir aka Marwan, and both DILG Secretary Mar Roxas, and Deputy Chief Leonardo Espina were not notified of it.
 Before of that statement, an article published earlier by Manila Standard Today claimed that Purisima not only knew of the operation, but even took control of the operations despite being suspended from duty.
 Also, there's a claim that the operation was a directive from the United States which "even offered a $5-million bounty for Marwan's capture" with the silence of Aquino about the former's role.

 Corruption scandals

-He was suspended in December 4, 2014 due to corruption scandal that involves 3 generals and other 11 officers due to an anomalous alleged misuse of gun owners’ courier fees.
+He was suspended in December 4, 2014 due to a corruption scandal involving three generals and other 11 officers due to an anomalous alleged misuse of gun owners’ courier fees.
+He was acquitted on charges relating to the incident by the Sandiganbayan in 2025.

 On June 30, 2015, he was dismissed from service by the Office of the Ombudsman over the alleged involvement in a ₱100-million anomalous deal between the Philippine National Police and WerFast Documentary Agency, Inc, a private courier company.